 Consensus Agreement [ITU-T H.DLT-TFI (Q27/16)]: Rules and procedures by which consensus among DLT nodes is reached.

-Entity [ITU-T H.DLT-TFI (Q27/16)]: Entity refers to something that exist as a human, an organization, a smart contract, or a device.
-An entity uses DLT to solve the problem of its business or information systems.
+Entity [ITU-T H.DLT-TFI (Q27/16)]: something that exist as a human, an organization, a smart contract, or a device.

 Transaction [ITU-T H.DLT-TFI (Q27/16)]: An incident or an operation which lead the status of ledger changed, such as adding a record to the ledger, equivalent exchange based on currency, etc.